 Real estate vacancies in Hermosillo Park are 3.7%, which is lower than one will find in 75.3% of American neighborhoods.
 Demand for real estate in Hermosillo Park is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-American households most often have a car, and regularly they have two or three.
-But households in the Hermosillo Park neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Hermosillo Park neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 43.3% of the households here have four, five, or more cars.
 That is more cars per household than in 98.9% of the neighborhoods in the nation.

 The Hermosillo Park neighborhood has earned the amazing distinction of having one of the highest rates of detached, single-family homes of any neighborhood in the U.S. With 98.3% of the residential real estate here made up of free-standing single-family homes, there is a greater proportion of single-family homes here than in 96.6% of all neighborhoods in America.